macsteps/macsteps.github.io/_posts/2016-05-05-local-docker-compose-config.md

 }
 ```

-The daemon mode can also be shutoff in the ```docker-compose.yml``` file below as ```nginx -g "daemon off"```.
-If you want the nginx.conf file to be more portable (e.g. run it outside of Docker & in daemon mode), you might use this method instead.
-I didn't setup an access log at this point, just the error.log, which will actually be a symbolic link to ```STDERR```.
+Shutting off daemon mode is important, because Docker is looking to run programs in the foreground and most Linux services are designed to run in the background (daemon mode).
+The daemon mode can also be shutoff in the ```docker-compose.yml``` file instead.
+For example, if you want the nginx.conf file to be more portable (e.g. run it outside of Docker & in daemon mode), you might use this method instead.
+I didn't setup an access log at this point, just the error.log, which will actually be a symbolic link to ```STDERR``` (default of nginx image).

-Next I need a ```Dockerfile```, also in ./nginx (not to confuse with the app's Dockerfile at Rails root) for the Nginx build:
+Next I need a ```Dockerfile``` for the nginx image, also in ./nginx (not to confuse with the app's Dockerfile at Rails root):

 ```
 FROM nginx